golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 ## Graveyard

-* Download [Inkscape](https://inkscape.org/release/1.1/platforms/).
-I am using Inkscape v.1.0.2 for OSX (5/24/2021).
-* Download the Inkcut extension for Inkscape.
-Go to the [Inkcut extension for Inkscape page](https://inkscape.org/~frmdstryr/%E2%98%85inkcut), then click on the Download button (looks like an arrow) to get [this file](https://inkscape.org/gallery/item/12796/inkcut-for-inkscape-2.1.1.tar.gz).
-A backup is stashed [here](tools/inkcut-for-inkscape-2.1.1.tar.gz).

 Inkcut is an open source application for controlling 2D plotters.
 It can load SVG files, generate HPGL commands, and transmit these directly to the HP7475A.
 We follow installation instructions from [here](https://www.codelv.com/projects/inkcut/download/):